Add to your Claude Code skills

 For agents: Prefer webUrl from the response.
 When only a bare noteId is available, search first to obtain a fresh token, then use the returned webUrl.

-Commands that need xsec_token: read, comments, analyze-viral
+Commands that need note xsec_token: read, comments, analyze-viral

 The XHS API returns abbreviated numbers with Chinese unit suffixes: